 Divorce feels like a constant threat.
 It lurks in the back of even the happiest couples’ minds.
 Why?
 Everyone knows someone who’s gotten a divorce.
-This is in part why the notion that more than half of all marriages in the U.S. end in divorce sounds perfectly reasonable to many.
-But is that number reliable?
-Well, not really.
-So, what is the actual divorce rate in America?
-Most people couldn’t tell you.
+This is in part why the notion that more than half of all marriages in the U.S. end in divorce sounds entirely reasonable.
+But here’s the thing: That number isn’t all that reliable.
+When asked, “What’s the actual divorce rate in America?” most people couldn’t tell you.
 Not even sociologists can say for sure.
-Or rather, they can’t answer the question that precedes the divorce rate question: “What are the chances my marriage will end in divorce?”
+Or rather, they can’t answer the question that precedes the divorce-rate question: “What are the chances my marriage will end in divorce?”

 The U.S. divorce “rate,” on its face, isn’t complicated.
 Looking at the total number of divorces in a year among the total U.S. population, the Centers for Disease Control and Prevention found there were 3.2 divorces per 1,000 people in 2016.
 But it’s about how that number is figured out.

 “It’s a good metric, but it’s crude,” says Howard J. Markman, Ph.D., a psychology professor and co-director of the Center for Marital and Family Studies at the University of Denver.

 There are a few reasons why this number is imprecise.
 The latest CDC marriage and divorce stats are based on data reported by just 44 states and Washington, D.C.
 What’s more, some states report marriage counts but not divorce counts and vice versa, says Krista K. Payne, Ph.D., a data analyst at the National Center for Family and Marriage Research at Bowling Green State University in Ohio.
 California, for example, isn’t included in the CDC’s crude divorce rate.
 Data collection isn’t uniform either, so states can do it however they want.
 Historically, states are better at collecting data on marriages; they’re more much more lax regarding divorces.